OriginQ/VQNET2.0-tutorial-en/source/rst/vqc.rst

     A CNOT gate ring connects each qubit to its neighbors, with the last qubit considered to be a neighbor of the first qubit.

-    :param num_layer: The number of qubit circuit layers.
+    :param num_layers: number of repeat layers, default: 1.
-    :param num_qubits: The number of qubits, defaults to 1.
+    :param num_qubits: number of qubits, default: 1.
-    :param rotation: With single-parameter single-qubit gates, ``RX`` is used as the default.
+    :param rotation: one-parameter single-qubit gate to use, default: `RX`
+    :param initial: initialized same value for all paramters. default:None,parameters will be initialized randomly.
+    :param dtype: data type of parameter, default:None,use float32.
-    :return: A VQC_BasicEntanglerTemplate instance.
+    :return: A VQC_BasicEntanglerTemplate instance

     Example::